sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Response Light Duration (ms)** Set the duration of the response light.

+-  **Results File** Select a file for saving the results.
+Selecting an existing file will never overwrite its content, it will simply append the new results to its content.
+If no file is selected, the results will be saved in a file called ``test.txt`` in the current working directory.
+You can select a file to save the results even after you have started a block of trials, the results get written to the file only at the end of the block.

 -  **Shuffle Mode** If the “Shuffle Mode” is “auto”, the block presentation positions will be automatically shuffled at the